 “Another factor is limited access to specialised mental health support for staff, leaving many educators without the necessary tools to manage their own stress effectively and limited professional development or resources focused on trauma-informed practices, which could help staff navigate the complexities of STS.”

-To mitigate the impact of STS, Johnson said it’s crucial for school leaders, systems, and policymakers to recognise the signs of secondary trauma and prioritise resources to support educators' mental health.
+To mitigate the impact of STS, Johnson says it’s crucial for school leaders, systems, and policymakers to recognise the signs of secondary trauma and prioritise resources to support educators' mental health.

 “This can include ongoing training in trauma-informed care and self-care strategies, dedicated mental health support through counselling services, peer support networks, and stress reduction workshops,” he said.